MONTRÉAL TRIP DAY 2: Centaur Theatre, Notre-Dame Basilica and Place d'Armes

 For a taste of France, hoof it down to Old Montréal for a horse-drawn carriage ride and stop at Olive et Gourmando, a do-it-all breakfast and lunch place.
 Landing a table on a weekend is no small feat, but it's worth the wait for the Valhrona chocolate brioche, one of the best snacks in town.

 You might also consider an afternoon performance at the Centaur Theatre, Montréal's largest English-language theatre company.
 Located in the historic Old Stock Exchange Building, the Centaur features Canadian and international drama with English translations of the famed Québécois playwright, Michel Tremblay, as well as plays by Edward Albee, David Mamet and many others.
-In the spring, Cirque du Soleil often launches its new shows nearby in Montréal's Old Port.

 Just around the corner from the Centaur Theatre on Notre-Dame St. is Montréal's famous Notre-Dame Basilica, which opened in 1829.
 Lush with wooden accents, cooling blue lighting and stained glass windows, the basilica is as alive today as ever; the organ's 7,000 pipes play at masses and weddings for Québec's famous, while Tuesday through Saturday evenings visitors can witness an impressive light show projected directly onto the basilica's walls.

 Before you enter, take a moment outside the church to look around the square, the Place d'Armes, to see the city's historic French-British dichotomy cast in stone.
 The basilica once stood for the Catholic, sectarian, French community, while across the square, past the statue of Maisonneuve in the center, the Bank of Montréal represented the Protestant English-speakers, once the city's dominant economic force.